Skip to main content

 Human History

-The Raven has historically been used for low-intensity grazing, rabbit farming, and during the twentieth century, afforestation with Corsican pine as part of coastal stabilization efforts.
-The adjacent Wexford Slobs were reclaimed from the sea in the nineteenth century for agriculture, inadvertently creating important wildfowl habitat on the remaining intertidal areas.
-Traditional activities included sand extraction and fishing from the beach.
+The Raven has historically been used for low-intensity grazing, rabbit farming, and during the twentieth century, afforestation with Corsican pine as part of coastal stabilisation efforts.
+Earlier private planting by the Toole family of Curracloe House preceded State acquisition in 1930.
+[1] The adjacent Wexford Slobs were reclaimed from the sea in the nineteenth century for agriculture, inadvertently creating the improved grassland habitat that now supports internationally important populations of wintering geese.
+Traditional activities on The Raven included sand extraction and fishing from the beach.

 Park History

-The nature reserve was designated to protect the dune system and its ecological communities, as well as the roosting and feeding habitats for internationally important waterbird populations.
-The site forms part of the wider Wexford Harbour and Slobs Special Protection Area.
+The land on which The Raven stands was purchased by the Irish State in 1930, after which large-scale afforestation with conifers began.
+[1] The reserve was formally designated as a National Nature Reserve in 1983 and received Ramsar Wetland of International Importance status in 1986, recognising the global significance of the wintering waterbird populations.
+[2] The site forms part of the wider Wexford Harbour and Slobs Special Protection Area.
 Management has addressed invasive species including sea buckthorn, while balancing recreational use of the beach with protection of nesting birds and fragile dune habitats.

 Major Trails And Attractions

 Walking trails traverse the dune system through woodland, open dune grassland, and along the beach.
 The birdwatching is excellent year-round, with winter bringing spectacular goose and wader concentrations.
 The dune woodland provides sheltered walking in all weather.
-The beach extends for several kilometers with views across Wexford Harbour.
-The adjacent Wexford Wildfowl Reserve offers hides for observing geese at close range.
+The beach extends for several kilometres with views across Wexford Harbour.
+The adjacent Wexford Wildfowl Reserve offers hides for observing geese at close range and has a visitor centre with interpretation.
+[1]

 Visitor Facilities And Travel

-The reserve is located approximately 10 kilometers southeast of Wexford town, accessible by car via the Rosslare road.
-A car park provides access to the trail system and beach.
+The reserve is located approximately 8 kilometres northeast of Wexford town, accessible by car via the Curracloe road.
+[1] A car park provides access to the trail system and beach.
 Information boards describe the ecology.
-The nearby Wexford Wildfowl Reserve has a visitor center with hides.
+The nearby Wexford Wildfowl Reserve has a visitor centre with hides.
 Full visitor services are available in Wexford town.
 The site is suitable for family walks as well as serious naturalists.

 Conservation And Sustainability